 Professional/Olympic athletes would never use CrossFit to train

 Let me just stop you there: go have a look at Liam Messam’s Instagram account.
-Or Olympic weightlifter, Richie Patterson, who, incidentally, is coming to WOF twice this year to run lifting seminars (there may still be one or two places left for the June clinic – if you’re quick you could be there).
+Or Olympic weightlifter, Richie Patterson, who came to WOF many times to run lifting seminars.
 ‘Nuff said.

 It’s like a cult